KhaosResearch/MORPHY/README.md

 # ----------------------------------------------------------------------------------------

-alphabet	    		= DNA or Protein are available. sequence_file	 		= The sequence file to use (sequences must be aligned!).
+alphabet	    		= DNA or Protein are available. sequencefile	 		= The sequence file to use (sequences must be aligned!).
 		      	  	For example $(DATAPATH)/sequences/55.txt

 input.sequence.format		= The alignment format, for exampĺe